renovatebot/renovate/docs/usage/faq.md

 If you're using the Mend Renovate App, you don't need to do anything, as the Renovate maintainers update it regularly.
 If you're self hosting Renovate, use the latest release if possible.

-## When is the Mend Renovate App updated with a new Renovate versions?

-See the [Renovate version](mend-hosted/hosted-apps-config.md#renovate-version) section of `Mend-hosted Apps Configuration` for details.

-## How can I see which version the Mend Renovate app is using?

-See the [Mend-hosted Apps Configuration](mend-hosted/hosted-apps-config.md#which-version-is-the-mend-renovate-app-using) for details.

 ## Renovate core features not supported on all platforms

 | Feature               | Platforms which lack feature                    | See Renovate issue(s)                                        |